mootools/mootools-more/Docs/Element/Element.Position.md

 There are two ways to specify the position: strings and objects.
 The strings are combinations of "left", "right", and "center" with "top" (or "upper"), "bottom", and "center".
 These are case insensitive.
 These translate to:

-* upperLeft, topLeft (same thing) - or upperleft, leftupper, LEFTUPPER whatever.
+* upperLeft, topLeft (same thing) - or upperleft, leftupper, LEFTUPPER etc.
 * bottomLeft
 * centerLeft
 * upperRight, topRight (same thing)